gersonjferreira/fake-chroma-key/README.md

 # Fake Chroma Key for Webinars

-This is a very simple code to capture a webcam stream, remove its background using [openCV](https://opencv.org/) and export it as a virtual webcam using the [v4l2loopback](https://github.com/umlaeute/v4l2loopback) module using a pipe to [ffmpeg](https://ffmpeg.org/).
+This is a very simple code to capture a webcam stream, remove its background using [openCV](https://opencv.org/) and export it as a virtual webcam using the [v4l2loopback](https://github.com/umlaeute/v4l2loopback) module using the [pyfakewebcam](https://github.com/jremmons/pyfakewebcam) package to stream it.

 Check my video showing the code running on my [youtube channel](https://youtu.be/ly5gwzSZ_MQ).
 For this video I've added a few openCV windows to show the mask and illustrate the code working, which made the code too heavy and the video has some lags because of this.
-But showing a single openCV window is not that heavy.
-In any case, in the next version I'll improve it all a bit, adding an option to hide the screen and simply export to the virtual webcam.
+But the working version is much faster.

 ## How does it work?